On Digital Identity

 - What type of videos we watched on TikTok over the past week.

 Most data models default to this assumption of identity as objects with attributes.
 Almost all programming languages model things, including people, this way.
+ISO/IEC 24760-1, the only formal international standard for identity, sees identity as a set of attributes to be managed4.
 Databases are similar, either being documents with attributes or rows in a table.
 Relations are encoded as references to other documents, not as things in and of themselves.

 When we model identity as a collection of attributes, all aspects of identity are, by default, quantifiable and measurable.